888 (LON:888) Rating Reiterated by Peel Hunt

-888 (LON:888)‘s stock had its “buy” rating reiterated by Peel Hunt in a report issued on Thursday, LSE.Co.UK reports.
-They presently have a GBX 400 ($5.23) target price on the stock.
-Peel Hunt’s target price points to a potential upside of 14.33% from the company’s previous close.
+888 (LON:888)‘s stock had its “buy” rating reissued by research analysts at Peel Hunt in a note issued to investors on Thursday, PriceTargets.com reports.
+They presently have a GBX 400 ($5.23) price objective on the stock.
+Peel Hunt’s price objective would indicate a potential upside of 13.48% from the company’s previous close.

-A number of other equities analysts have also issued reports on 888.
-Numis Securities restated an “add” rating and issued a GBX 360 ($4.70) target price on shares of 888 in a research report on Thursday.
-Jefferies Financial Group restated a “buy” rating and issued a GBX 380 ($4.96) target price on shares of 888 in a research report on Thursday, February 25th.
-Finally, Peel Hunt restated a “buy” rating and issued a GBX 400 ($5.23) target price on shares of 888 in a research report on Thursday.
-One investment analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
-The stock presently has an average rating of “Buy” and a consensus price target of GBX 323.33 ($4.22).
+888 has been the topic of several other research reports.
+Jefferies Financial Group reissued a “buy” rating and set a GBX 380 ($4.96) price target on shares of 888 in a research note on Thursday, February 25th.
+Numis Securities reaffirmed an “add” rating and issued a GBX 360 ($4.70) target price on shares of 888 in a research note on Thursday.
+One research analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+The stock has an average rating of “Buy” and a consensus price target of GBX 323.33 ($4.22).

 888 Holdings plc, together with its subsidiaries, provides online gaming entertainment products and solutions.
 It operates through Business to Customer and Business to Business segments.
 The company owns proprietary software solutions that provide a range of virtual online gaming services over the internet, including casino and games, poker, sport, bingo, and social games.